What Are the Best States to Form an LLC? (Our Top Picks!)

 These states have complex registration procedures and high filing fees.
 Additionally, these states are notorious for their high taxes and restrictive business regulations.

-If you're looking to start a business in one of these states, be sure to do your research beforehand and plan accordingly.
+To start a business in one of these states, research beforehand and plan accordingly.

-If you are still unsure whether or not to form an LLC out of state, make sure that you consult with an experienced business formation service like ZenBusiness or with an attorney who can help you decide where to file your limited liability company.
+If you’re still unsure whether to form an LLC in any state, consult with an experienced business formation service like ZenBusiness or with an attorney.
+This will help you decide the best state to file your LLC.